Si1verBul13tzxc/DukeCalendar/README.md

 # Setup
-- Clone this Git repo to your laptop
+- Clone this Git repo to your laptop, open the DukeEventCalendar.xcodeproj file in Xcode and run it
 - Open the app and allow the notification
+**Feel free to contact the developer team if you encounter any problem**

 # Login Info
 For testing convenience, no password is needed, you may type in any username as you want.
 The server will generate the account automatically if the username has not been registered.